sculptures • permaculture • primitive technology • kayaking • links • index • about

 There are a lot of variables to take into account when figuring out how much food to take.
 Some backpackers go by the rule of two pounds per day per person, while others argue that’s too little or too much.
 Since everyone’s appetites and requirements differ and there are no standards of how food must be prepared, this is a futile argument.
 Plus, one persons heavily calculated one pound of dehydrated food might produce more bulk (once reconstituted) and nutrition than two pounds of some one else’s.
 It’s all in the planning stages.

 As a rough idea, with a fair bit of pre-tip prep time, I can get by quite comfortably on a total of 15-16 ounces per day on the average decent-weather 4 day trip.
-If it’s cold and or lots of hiking is required, I’ll add an ounce or two to that.
-For reference, I'm a medium/heavy eater and 6' and 165 lbs.
+If it’s cold and/or lots of hiking is required/desired, I’ll add an ounce or two to that.
+For reference, I'm a medium/heavy eater and 5'-11" and 150 lbs.
 The following is what’s involved:

 • no canned goods